2022–23 FC Barcelona season: October

-On 1 October, Barcelona continued their good form after the international break with another win, this time a 1–0 away win against Mallorca.
+On 1 October, Barcelona continued their good form after the international break with another win, this time a 0–1 away win against Mallorca.
 Robert Lewandowski scored the only goal of the match.

-On 4 October, Barcelona suffered a narrow 1–0 defeat against Inter Milan under controversial circumstances after Pedri had scored in the 67th minute, but it was ruled out by Video Assistant Referee (VAR) for a controversial handball by Ansu Fati.
+Three days later, Barcelona suffered a narrow 1–0 defeat against Inter Milan under controversial circumstances after Pedri had scored in the 67th minute, but it was ruled out by Video Assistant Referee (VAR) for a controversial handball by Ansu Fati.
 It was a night of controversy at the San Siro from VAR decisions, with another notable incident coming towards the end of the match when Denzel Dumfries appeared to handle the ball in the penalty area while trying to redirect a cross, however it was controversially ruled he had not conclusively knocked a cross away from Ansu Fati with his wrist.

 On 9 October, the team got their seventh league win in a row after winning 1–0 against Celta Vigo, with the only goal of the match coming from Pedri.

-On 12 October, Barça were held to a dramatic 3–3 draw in the return fixture against Inter Milan at Camp Nou.
+Three days later, Barça were held to a dramatic 3–3 draw in the return fixture against Inter Milan at Camp Nou.
 Two goals from Robert Lewandowski and another goal from Ousmane Dembélé were not enough to give the team a much needed win in the Champions League, which left them in the risky position of not making it out of the group for the second consecutive season.

 On 16 October, Barcelona suffered their first league defeat of the season, after losing 3–1 against Real Madrid in the first El Clásico of the season.
 Ferran Torres scored the only goal for the team.

-On 20 October, Barcelona defeated Villarreal 3–0, thanks to a brace from Robert Lewandowski and a goal from Ansu Fati.

-Three days later, the team crushed Athletic Bilbao 4–0, with Ousmane Dembélé, Sergi Roberto, Robert Lewandowski and Ferran Torres getting on the scoresheet with a goal each.
+Four days later, Barcelona defeated Villarreal 3–0, thanks to a brace from Robert Lewandowski and a goal from Ansu Fati.
+Three days after that, the team crushed Athletic Bilbao 4–0, with Ousmane Dembélé, Sergi Roberto, Robert Lewandowski and Ferran Torres getting on the scoresheet with a goal each.

-On 26 October, Barça suffered a 3–0 defeat against Bayern Munich in the return fixture.
+On 26 October, Barça suffered a 0–3 defeat against Bayern Munich in the return fixture.
 The defeat meant that Barcelona were eliminated from the Champions League and couldn't advance from the group stages for the second season in a row, and were relegated to the UEFA Europa League knockout stage for the second consecutive season.
 It was the first time since 1999 that the Catalan club failed to advance to the knockout stage of the Champions League in consecutive years, coinciding with the departure of Lionel Messi to Paris Saint-Germain two seasons ago.

-On 29 October, Barcelona ended the month with a narrow 1–0 away victory against Valencia, with Robert Lewandowski scoring the only goal of the match.
+Three days later, Barcelona ended the month with a narrow 0–1 away victory against Valencia, with Robert Lewandowski scoring the only goal of the match.